 We had heard you have to get to Yellowstone early to beat the crowds.
 So, we leave our resort in Big Sky before 8:00AM.
 But we have to stop for gas and coffee and don’t get to West Yellowstone until about 9:00AM.
 And once we turn toward the park, we hit traffic.
 It takes us almost 10 minutes to see the park sign and another 5 to get to the gate.
 And after showing our annual pass, it takes another 20 minutes to get to Madison.

 When we pull into the Madison parking lot, we see restrooms immediately on our right.
 And after being in the car over 1.5 hours, and coffee, we head there first.
 These restrooms are really nice with real toilets unlike West Thumb yesterday.
 But the information station is down a path on the other side of the parking lot.
 So, we move our car closer and park.
 Then we take the short path through some woods where it opens up to the information station.
 There’s just one other family hear doing a junior ranger swearing in with the ranger on staff.
 We get a $3 junior ranger book for our daughter and talk to the ranger about our plans for the day.
 This place is beautiful and not busy.
-And we’re glad we made the stop, but are now ready to see the Grand Prismatic Spring.
+And we’re glad we made the stop, but we’re now ready to see the Grand Prismatic Spring.

 The Grand Prismatic Spring in the Midway Geyser Basin is just 10 miles from Madison.
 But for a Monday morning, the traffic is heavy.
 And by the time we get there, cars are stopped on the road to get into the parking lot.
 It’s not even 10:30AM, but it takes us 20 minutes to get into the parking lot and park.
 But now we are ready for this short 1/2 mile boardwalk trail that starts at the end of the parking lot.